 University of Picardie Jules Verne Amiens – Living lab SOLLAB

-The SOLLAB is an open platform for research and development on innovative solar energy technologies.
+SOLLAB is viewed as an open platform for education, research and development on innovative solar energy technologies.

 The SOLLAB is an open platform for research and development on innovative solar energy technologies, covering the various components of the chain: Collection; Conversion; Storage; Intelligent and connected sensors; Metering; Communication; Stand-alone operation or injection into the Grid or Micro-Grid; Use of energy in electrical form in storage, injection or self-consumption; Use of energy in thermal form in storage, for domestic hot water (DHW) or for heating / cooling; Graphical User Interface; Supervision and optimal management of the installation; locally or in secure remote access via the web…

 To cover a wide range of technologies, PV/T hybrid panels that provide air/water in addition to electricity were chosen.